mitmedialab/prg-raise-playground/extensions/README.md

 ## Adding Custom Arguments

 > NOTE: This is a generated README section, so no edits you make to it in this file will be saved.
-If you want to edit it, please go to [extensions/documentation/src/customArguments/README.md](documentation/src/customArguments/README.md)
+If you want to edit it, please go to [extensions/documentation/src/customArguments/README.md](documentation/src/customArguments/README.md) ([See more](documentation/README.md))

 The Extension Framework allows us to do a lot of cool stuff that would be tricky or impossible to do if we were using the [default Scratch Extension workflow]().